 What are we blind to, you might ask?

-- Black Twitter council members, Facebook revolutionaries, YouTube narcissists, and Gossip journalists will spread vitriol about their own race that’s toxic and counter-productive to the “revolution” that we condescend about.
+- Black Twitter council members, Facebook revolutionaries, YouTube narcissists, and Gossip journalists will spread vitriol about their own race that’s toxic and counter-productive.
 We’ll put our insecurities and need for love all over the internet, not with the intent to educate and heal each other, but solely for the purpose of gaining a following.
-Which isn’t a surprise because you can make a profit off of your social media subscribers.

 One of the professors from Afro Consciousness University advised that “the mind is a computer that has the password that unlocks our entire life.”
 So if the mind of our ancestors was taken against their will and generations of African Americans were anchored without a sense of self, what makes us think that our lives are going to change without getting rid of the computer virus that we all were plagued with.
 It’s going to require an immense amount of studying before we find ourselves.
 And for those within the community that still believe that American slavery was such a long time ago and what affected them has no effect on you, watch the following clip for me.